 A Utah conventional loan is a home loan that is not insured by the government (like FHA, VA, or USDA loans), they typically meet the guidelines set by Fannie Mae or Freddie Mac.

+There are two types of conventional mortgages; conforming loans and non-conforming loans.
 These loans are also referred to as conforming loans or conforming conventional loans.
 Conventional loans have good mortgage rates and loan terms, and lower closing costs than other types of loans.
 Conventional mortgage loans usually require you to have good-to-excellent credit and credit scores, lower monthly debt payments, and steady income.

 When buying a home with a conforming conventional mortgage you will need a minimum down payment of three percent.
 Additional requirements may apply when putting a minimum down payment down.

 These loans allow you to buy a primary residence, a second home, or rental properties, other loans often limit you to buying a primary residence.
 Most Utah conventional mortgages allow you to purchase single-family homes, warrantable condos, planned unit developments (PUDs), and one to four-family residences.

 If you have at least a 20% down payment you are not required to buy private mortgage insurance (PMI).
 In the event you do not have a large down payment there may be options to reduce your monthly mortgage insurance payment or eliminate it by increasing your mortgage rate or paying for it in a lump sum.
 The cost of mortgage insurance on these loans usually cost less than an FHA loan and are cancelable when your home equity reaches 20%.

 A conventional home loan can refinance any loan type, there are many reasons you may want to consider refinancing to this type of loan.